 As a stallion

 According to Jockey Club records, Tom Fool sired 157 winners (56.1%) and 36 stakes winners (12.9%) from 280 named foals.
-He led the English broodmare sire list in 1965 and was eighth on the French broodmare sire list in 1977.
-Tom Fool was a reluctant breeder and passed this quirk on to a number of his descendants.
+He was a reluctant breeder and passed this quirk on to a number of his descendants.
 He also tended to throw knee problems.
-Tom Fool is an Intermediate/Classic chef-de-race in the Roman dosage system.
+Tom Fool is an Intermediate/Classic chef-de-race in the Roman-Miller dosage system.

 Notable progeny